chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 created a pull request from a feature branch, pushing your work to that feature branch will update the pull request.

-.. _Ask for feedback early:
+.. _Ask for feedback on your branch early (optional):

 Ask for feedback on your branch early (optional)
 ++++++++++++++++++++++++++++++++++++++++++++++++